AKA: how to support your local independent vegan-friendly businesses during COVID-19

 The Plant Patisserie

 This new Edinburgh-based vegan bakery is offering contactless pick-up and delivery on all cakes.

 The Plant Patisserie’s cakes are all freshly baked, full of flavour and have absolutely no animal products.
 They look absolutely gorgeous too – check out their rainbow pastel dream cake to see what I mean!

 treen is a vegan and ethical fashion retailer based in Edinburgh.
-They’ve had to close their bricks-and-mortar shop for now, but their online store is still running and offers free delivery UK-wide.
+They’ve had to close their bricks-and-mortar shop for now, but their online store is still running and offers free delivery UK-wide for orders over £150.

 Getting nutritious, balanced meals is more important than ever at this time, and thankfully New Norm is on hand to deliver ready-made plant-based food to take the stress out of healthy eating.